crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 But it's rare that you really want your components to be static.
 Why's that?
 Static components can't respond to non-trivial user interaction, update `state`, re-render, etc. They're totally passive and, err, static.

 For React components to behave as you'd expect (with updates and re-renders), they need an actual react.js instance to be aware of their existence so as to handle event binding, manage `prop` and `state` changes, and reflect these changes in the DOM.
+Without it, all you have is static, non-responsive markup.

 Thankfully, React provides a second method, `renderComponentToString`, that again returns a string of HTML markup, but this time enables our generated components to react to interactions on the client-side as necessary.